beavertronics/.github/profile/README.md

 #

 # Past years
-*This page covers the past seasons from a more technical view.
-For a summary of how we did overall with more details, check out our page on [our past robots](https://team5970.org/robots/).*
+*This page summarizes the past seasons from a technical view.
+For a summary of how we did overall with more details about the year, check out our page on [our past robots](https://team5970.org/robots/).*

 | Year | Robot | Competitions | How we did |
 | -- | -- | -- | -- |